openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 The Log tab has a maximum size limit and once it reaches that size it will start truncating the oldest events to make room for new ones.
 You can clear the log display by clicking the Clear Log button on the toolbar.
 By checking the checkbox “Clear log tab on update” the log display will be automatically cleared with each run.
 This checkbox does not affect log files.

 ### Executing a Test Bulk Modification Run
 Whilst you are authoring and testing modifiers use the Test Bulk Update to check how your modifiers behave.
-This command processes in the same way as the Run Bulk Update but without saving the item to EQUELLA.
+This command processes in the same way as the Run Bulk Update but without saving the item to openEQUELLA.
 This feature allows you to view the updated XML in the display log without the chance of updating items incorrectly.

-Because it skips the step of writing back to EQUELLA, this process is faster than the Run Bulk Update process.
+Because it skips the step of writing back to openEQUELLA, this process is faster than the Run Bulk Update process.

 ### Copying Item Files to Staging
 In most cases your bulk metadata tasks will have no effect on any physical files attached to items.
 However, in some rare cases there will be a need for item files themselves to be modified.
-Though EMU cannot do this EQUELLA expert scripts, triggered by an EMU item save, can.
-In such cases EQUELLA needs to be instructed by EMU to copy the item files to a “staging” area of the filestore where the files can be modified by EQUELLA.
+Though EMU cannot do this openEQUELLA expert scripts, triggered by an EMU item save, can.
+In such cases openEQUELLA needs to be instructed by EMU to copy the item files to a “staging” area of the filestore where the files can be modified by openEQUELLA.

-File copying can be intensive for the EQUELLA server particularly if there is a large volume of files attached to each item (as is the case with video attachments) so by default EMU does not instruct EQUELLA to copy item files to staging.
+File copying can be intensive for the openEQUELLA server particularly if there is a large volume of files attached to each item (as is the case with video attachments) so by default EMU does not instruct openEQUELLA to copy item files to staging.
 If file modification is required check the Copy item files to staging checkbox.

 Only check this checkbox if you understand its purpose and you require this behavior.
 This checkbox has no effect during a test run.